mpv-player/mpv/DOCS/man/options.rst

         X11/EGL
     android
         Android/EGL.
-Requires ``--wid`` be set to an ``android.view.Surface``.
+Requires ``--wid`` be set to an ``android.view.Surface``. macvk
+        Vulkan on macOS with a metal surface through a translation layer (experimental)

 ``--gpu-api=<type>``
     Controls which type of graphics APIs will be accepted: